mintexplab/.github/profile/README.md

 https://mintexplab.itch.io/id

-As surpising as it might sound (especially in this day and age).
-We support 🏳️‍🌈🏳️‍🌈🏳️‍🌈
+As surpising as it might sound (especially in this day and age). minty's experiment lab supports 🏳️‍🌈 cause we're not Meta (booooooo)